 Day 1: Adelaide to Kingscote

 After collecting your hire car from Adelaide, make a morning getaway 40 kilometres (25 miles) south to McLaren Vale, a seaside wine region famed for its shiraz.
-Before reaching the town of McLaren Vale, follow signs to d’Arenberg winery.
+Before reaching the town, follow signs to d’Arenberg winery.
 It’s home to The Cube, an avant-garde, five-storey structure fashioned after an unfinished Rubik’s, complete with a ‘Museum of Alternate Realities’, a virtual fermenter and a tasting room.
-Afterwards, head to lunch at Leonards Mill, a ‘paddock to plate’ restaurant set within a handsome 1858 flour mill, a 45-minute drive from the Cube.
 Continuing onward, take a 15-minute drive to the ferry terminal at Cape Jervis, in time to make the 3pm car ferry.
 After the 45-minute crossing to Kangaroo Island, do the one-hour drive to Kingscote.
 Arriving in the late afternoon, you’ll check into the Aurora Ozone Hotel on the seafront.
 The island capital is home to 2,000 people and was the first European settlement in South Australia.
 Take a twilight drive around nearby Reeves Point where you’ll discover relics dating to 1836.
 Enjoy dinner back at your hotel; the seafood menu includes the local delicacy, marron, a locally farmed freshwater crayfish.

 Day 2: Kingscote to Vivonne Bay